Atlantics

 Atlantics (Atlantique) is a 2019 internationally co-produced supernatural romantic drama film directed by Mati Diop, in her feature directorial debut.
 It was selected to compete for the Palme d'Or at the 2019 Cannes Film Festival.
 Diop made history when the film premiered at Cannes, becoming the first Black woman to direct a film featured in competition at the festival.

 The film is centered around a young woman, Ada, and her partner, Souleiman, struggling in the face of employment, class, migration, crime, family struggles, and ghosts.
-Working mostly with unknown actors, Diop focused in the film on issues such as the refugee crisis, remorse, loss, grief, class struggle, and taking responsibility (or not) of one's actions.
-The Atlantic Ocean is used in many ways throughout the film, including as a symbol and engine for change, growth, life, and death.
+Working mostly with unknown actors, Diop focused in the film on issues such as the refugee crisis, remorse, loss, grief, class struggle, and taking responsibility (or not) for one's actions.
+The Atlantic Ocean is used in many ways throughout the film, including as a symbol and as an engine for change, growth, life, and death.

 Plot

 In a suburb of Dakar that lies along the Atlantic coast, a futuristic-looking tower is about to be officially opened.
 The construction workers have not been paid for months.
 One night, the workers decide to leave the country by sea, in search of a brighter future in Spain.
 Among them is Souleiman, the lover of Ada.
 However, Ada is betrothed to another man – the wealthy Omar.
 Ada is deeply worried about Souleiman, as she waits for news of his fate in the run-up to her wedding.
 On her wedding day, Omar's bed mysteriously catches fire in a suspected arson attack, and a young detective is assigned to investigate the case.

 In the coming days, Ada falls under suspicion and is subjected to interrogations and a virginity test.
-Meanwhile, her friend Fanta, as well as the young detective are suffering from a mysterious illness.
+Meanwhile, her friend Fanta and the young detective are both suffering from a mysterious illness.
 It slowly emerges that the spirits of the men lost at sea have returned and each night take possession of the bodies of other inhabitants of Dakar.
-Most have their focus on the tycoon who withheld their pay, forcing them to go across the sea.
+Most of these spirits are focused on the tycoon whose withholding of their pay had forced them to go across the Atlantic.
 They demand their pay, threatening to burn the tower down otherwise.
-When they receive their pay from the tycoon they force him to dig their graves so that their spirits may rest.
-But Souleiman wants only to be with Ada.
+Once they receive their pay from the tycoon, the possessed force him to dig their graves so that their spirits may rest, but Souleiman wants only to be with Ada.
 Unfortunately, he has possessed the young detective, which initially scares Ada.
-But as she meets the other spirits, including one who possesses Fanta, she comes to understand and spends a last night with the new Souleiman.
+But as she meets the other spirits, including one who possesses Fanta, she comes to understand them and spends a last night with the new Souleiman.

 While reviewing footage from the wedding, the detective sees that he, under the possession of Souleiman's spirit, was the one who committed the arson.
 He closes the case.